Marc-Morcos/Marc-Morcos.github.io/_posts/Reinforcement-Learning-Evolutionary-Algos-and-Pacman/2022-04-13-Reinforcement-Learning-Evolutionary-Algos-and-Pacman.md

 *Some gameplay from the "OneHit" model*
 {: refdef}

 After completing the NEAT-based project, I wanted to explore if reinforcement learning (RL) could perform better.
 Despite occasionally getting extremely high scores, the models produced by NEAT could sometimes be inconsistent.
 On my own, I ran some experiments with A2C, but soon realized that I needed more compute power to test various state space inputs effectively.
-The RL model found creative ways to break the game, and each training round required days, so I could not effectively tune hyperparameters without having more dedicated computer power.
+The RL model found creative ways to break the game, and each training round required days, so I could not effectively tune hyperparameters without having more dedicated computer power (even if I ran it without rendering the game, which made training much faster).
 Additionally, I concluded that in a deterministic environment like PAC-MAN, RL might not be the most ideal approach, as it doesn't leverage the strengths of non-deterministic environments where uncertainty and exploration are key.

 **Key Learnings:**